 NOTES ON CHOOSING A DOMAIN NAME

-- short domain names are best because they’re most memorable
+- short names are best because they're most memorable

-- if the domain name you want is not available think of using a creative spelling of it
+- if the one you want is not available think of using a creative spelling of it

 - avoid words and spelling that are too obscure as you'll end up always having to spell it out for people, which will get tedious and they'll probably forget it anyway